PSYC 100 General Psychology 4 credits

 PSYC 344 Forensic Psychology 3 credits

 This course reviews the applications of empirically-supported psychological theories to the criminal justice system.
 Theories in perception, personality, memory, problem-solving, and psycho-physiology are extended to explain validity of eyewitness testimony, lie detection devices, jury selection, jury decision-making, problems in interrogations, criminal profiling, and criminal trials of the mentally ill.
 Students discuss these areas while upholding the ethical principles of objectivity.
 We recommend this course for students interested in a criminal justice.

 This seminar prepares students for graduate school and employment opportunities after graduation as well as preparing for the senior year.
 Topics include preparing for aptitude tests, researching graduate schools, and beginning the application process.
 Students also gain more experience with reading research articles and begin preparation for the senior project.

 This course is an examination of the systematic positions and theories that have been important in the history of psychology.
 Major figures holding each position are also discussed.
 Prerequisite: senior status.

 PSYC 470 Internship in Psychology 2-4 credits

 Internships provide students with off-campus exposure to the life and work of professional psychologists.
 All internships must have the approval of the Psychology Department faculty and are supervised and evaluated by the departmental internship coordinator and by a psychologist in the field.
 A journal and a written summary of the student’s experiences and their relationship to pertinent theories and practices of psychology is required.
-Prerequisite: declared Psychology major; junior standing or permission of the instructor.
+Prerequisite: Declared Psychology or Psychology and Education Interdisciplinary major; junior standing or permission of the instructor.